 Instructor: Elizabeth McKillen

-This course meets the Western Cultural Tradition or Social Contexts and Institutions General Education Requirements.
+Meets the Western Cultural Traditions or Cultural Diversity and International Perspectives General Education Requirements.